 When you’re trying to nail down the right size for clothing, it’s easy to morph into the math lady meme real quick.
-Except, instead of floating formulas for calculating the volume of a cone, it’s sizing charts for jackets and jeans.
-Letter sizing (S, M, L, XL, etc.) simplifies the process, but basically every brand has its own definition of those letters.
+But instead of floating formulas for calculating the volume of a cone, it’s sizing charts for jackets and jeans.
+Letter sizing (S, M, L, XL, etc.) tries to simplify the process, but basically every brand has its own definition of those letters.
 Sizing between garments within a single brand complicates the issue even further.
-How often are you one size in a button-up shirt, but a different size in another shirt of the same brand?
+How often are you one size in a button-up shirt, but a different size in a T-shirt from the same brand?

 Then, there’s the added variable of vanity sizing.
 Most often used when referring to jeans, vanity sizing is when a brand labels a pair of jeans as a certain numerical waist size when the true waist size measurement is different.
 For example, a pair of jeans labeled as a size 32 waist may actually measure 34 inches.
 This is mostly because jeans with lower rises measure larger than the natural waist size.
 Rather than label these lower-rise jeans as a 34, brands will play to the customer’s vanity and label them as a 32.
 I’ve got trust issues, y’all.

-Knowing your measurements is helpful in sizing overall, but especially when shopping online.
+Knowing your measurements proves helpful in sizing overall, but especially when shopping online.
 Because you’re not able to try clothes on before you buy them, you miss out on the realtime fit analysis.
 It’s more of a gamble with online retail.
-Whether it’s shopping for new jawnz or secondhand and vintage, you’re more likely to avoid returning your new purchase if you have your measurements recorded.
+Whether it’s shopping for new stuff or secondhand and vintage, you’re more likely to avoid returning your new purchase if you have your measurements recorded.

 You also should know the measurements of your favorite garments.
-If you have clothes that fit you well already, you can simply measure those and reference those as the baseline when shopping online.
-Your favorite garments implicitly tell you how you like your clothes to fit, but also give you other measurements that your body measurements do not.
+If you have clothes that fit you well already, you can simply measure those and reference them as a baseline when shopping online.
+Your favorite garments implicitly tell you how you like your clothes to fit, but also give you other metrics your body measurements do not.
 For pants, this is the inseam, outseam, thighs, front and back rise, and the leg opening.
 For shirts and jackets, this would be shirt length and body width.

 All you need to take your measurements is a tape measure and someone to help measure you.
 And, once you’ve taken all the measurements you need, save that information in a document or on your phone.